Is Velocity The Derivative Of Acceleration

 • a = dv/dt (Acceleration is the derivative of velocity v with respect to time t)

 Conversely, the mathematical operation that reverses differentiation is integration.
-Therefore, if we know the acceleration as a function of time, we can integrate it to find the velocity as a function of time.
+Because of this, if we know the acceleration as a function of time, we can integrate it to find the velocity as a function of time.
 Integration gives us the "accumulation" of the quantity over time.
 Thus, the velocity at any given time can be found by integrating the acceleration function over time, plus an initial velocity (the constant of integration).
-Mathematically:

 • v(t) = ∫ a(t) dt + v₀